cysouw/diathesis/text/c09_zuInfinitive.md

 d. ^* Er hat mir gegeben zu bedenken, dass es schon spät ist.
 :::

 This causative construction is also widely attested with other verbs, e.g. *trinken* 'to drink' [@next].
 With those verbs, the meaning of the *geben + zu-Infinitive* diathesis is very close to lexical *geben* 'to give'.
-For example *geben zu trinken* often simply means 'hand over some food to be consumed' [@next a].
+For example *geben zu trinken* often simply means 'hand over some drink to be consumed' [@next a].
 However, it can also mean 'cause food to be consumed', typically in the context of little children [@next b].
 Whatever the exact meaning, this construction is always coherent, as can be seen from the position of the verb *geben* in the examples below.

 ::: ex
 - Soldaten hätten ihnen zu essen und zu trinken gegeben.^[~~DWDS~~: Die Zeit, 12.05.2015 (online).]